Ivancandido11/react-library-hooks-forms-practice/README.md

 ### ItemForm

-There is a new component called `ItemForm` that will allow us to add new items to our shopping list. _When the form is submitted_, a new item should be created and added to our list of items.
+There is a new component called `BookForm` that will allow us to add new items to our list of books. _When the form is submitted_, a new book should be created and added to our list of books.

 - Make all the input fields for this form controlled inputs, so that you can access all the form data via state.
-When setting the initial state for the `<select>` tag, use an initial value of "Produce" (since that's the first option in the list).
+When setting the initial state for the `<select>` tag, use an initial value of "Business" (since that's the first option in the list).

 - Handle the form's _submit_ event, and use the data that you have saved in